How to Change Your Name in East Baton Rouge Parish

 They’ll timestamp the judgment and check to make sure your costs have been paid.

-Then you’ll take the record and your stamped judgment down to the assigned Court for the Judge’s signature.
+Then you’ll take the record and your stamped judgment down to the assigned Court for the Judge’s

-You can either wait there for the Judge to sign, or usually, you can drop it off and ask that it get sent to the Clerk of Court once everything is signed.
+You can either wait there for the Judge to sign, or usually, you can drop it off and ask that it get sent to

 If the DA opposes your petition or the Judge denies your petition, you should contact an attorney.